 While some of your automated processes might run within a single tool, you can also set up an integrated HR workflow so your tools talk to each other and share data.

-By consolidating your workflow, you'll save money too.
+By consolidating your workflow, you'll save money.
 Some estimates put the cost of inefficient workflows as high as 20 to 30% of a company's annual revenue, which is usually much greater than the cost of implementing HR automation.

 Improve employee experience

-Rather than bring bogged down in manual processes, HR can invest in more important employee-centric activities like culture building, benefits schemes, and compensation philosophies.
+Rather than being bogged down in manual processes, HR can invest in more important employee-centric activities like culture building, benefits schemes, and compensation philosophies.

 Trends give us an overview of what's happening across our workforce, but they can be painstaking to spot if you're sifting through manual data.
 Instead, a tool with integrated HR analytics quickly generates detailed reports on areas like employee retention or time to hire.